Freeway closures could cause major traffic delays this weekend

 HOUSTON, Texas (KTRK) -- Heads up, Houston drivers!
 Start planning now to avoid major backups inside the Loop this weekend.

-TxDOT has two major closures planned which will have the greatest impact Friday night through midday Saturday, especially for those with plans in downtown Houston.
+TxDOT has a major closure planned which will especially affect those drivers leaving downtown and southwest Houston.

 All southbound mainlanes of I-69 Southwest from Weslayan to Chimney Rock will be closed beginning Friday, Aug.
 9 at 9 p.m. until Monday, Aug.
 12 at 5 a.m.